timescale/tobs/README.md

 ### Additional configuration for TimescaleDB

-By default, the `timescale-observability` Helm chart sets up a single-instance of TimescaleDB; if you are interested in a replicated setup for high-availability with automated backups, please see [this github repo][timescaledb-helm-repo] for additional instructions.
+By default, the `tobs` Helm chart sets up a single-instance of TimescaleDB; if you are interested in a replicated setup for high-availability with automated backups, please see [this github repo][timescaledb-helm-repo] for additional instructions.